Universality for the focusing nonlinear Schroedinger equation at the gradient catastrophe point: Rational breathers and poles of the tritronquee solution to Painleve I: A short review of the zero dispersion limit of the inverse scattering transform

 In order to reduce the RHP (\ref{rhpgam})-(\ref{gaminf}) to the RHP with piece-wise jump matrices, called the {\em model RHP}, the signs of $\Im h(z)$ in the upper half-plane should satisfy the following conditions: \bi \item $\Im h(z)$ is negative on both sides of the contour (main arc) $\g_m$; \item there exists a continuous contour $\g_c$ (complementary arc) in $\C_+$ that connects $\a$ and $\m_-$, so that $\Im h(z)$ is positive along $\g_c$.
 Since $\Im h(z)>0$ on the interval $(-\infty,\m_-)$, the point $\m_-$ in $\g_c$ can be replaced by any other point of this interval, or by $-\infty$. \ei

 { Note that the first sign requirement, together with (\ref{rhpg}), imply that $\Im h(z)=0$ along $\g_m$.
 Since the signs of $\Im h(z)$ play an important role in the following discussion, we call by ``sea'' and ``land'' the regions in $\C_+$, where $\Im h(z)$ is negative and positive respectively.
-In this language, the complementary arc $\g_c$ goes on ``land'', whereas the main arc $\g_m$ is a ``bridge'' or a ``dam'', surrounded by the sea, see Fig. \ref{YRHP}.}
+In this language, the complementary arc $\g_c$ goes on ``land'', whereas the main arc $\g_m$ is a ``bridge'' or a ``dam'', surrounded by the sea, see Fig. \ref{YRHP}.} \begin{remark} A point $(x_0,t_0)$ is a point of gradient catastrophe if the number of zero level curves of $\Im h(z;x,t)$ emanating from $z=\a(x,t)$ changes from $3$ at ordinary points to $5$ (or more) at $(x,t)=(x_0,t_0)$. \end{remark}